sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Importance
 * - You should ensure that all projects using your TRE have a named project manager.
   - The project manager has responsibility to ensure the smooth running of the project.
-    Their responsibilities may include budget management, tracking TRE status, managing communications with the TRE operations team, and other project support tasks
+    Their responsibilities may include budget management, tracking TRE status, managing communications with the TRE operations team, and other project support tasks.
   - Recommended
 * - You should not give project managers direct access to the TRE.
   - Doing so ensures a separation between those able to access sensitive data, and those overseeing access to sensitive data.